-The Dollar Store is Your Friend
+The Dollar Store Is Your Friend

 It is Christmas shopping season, and everyone is out to get the best deal.
-While you are searching for the best gifts at the best prices, don't forget you will need some stocking stuffers.
+While you are searching for the best gifts at the best prices, don't forget that you will need some stocking stuffers.
 I suggest you do not wait the last minute for those types of items.The place you need to go for your stocking stuffers is definitely the dollar store.

 Most towns have a least one dollar store.
 If you have a large Dollar Tree in your area, you are in luck!
 I just went to the one in my neighborhood and spent way more money than anyone should spend at a place where everything is just a buck.
 However, I have walked away an extremely happy shopper.

 Not only can you get dirt cheap stocking stuffers, you can also get all your gift wrap, bows, ribbons, Christmas cards, tissue paper, Christmas gift bags, and more for only $1 a piece.
 There is something reassuring about picking up item after item and knowing it's just one dollar.
 So let's discuss some of the awesome things you can get at the dollar store.

 So I know what you are thinking... what is a dancing solar snowman and why on earth do I need one?
 Chances are that you don't need one.
 But do you want one?
 Do you want to buy some to give as gifts?
 I say the answer to those questions are, "Yes!"